Today, you are going to discover the best eco-friendly laundry tips that will not only save the environment, but also your wallet.

 And while you may know a few of these tips, the rest could be life-changing for you.

-So without any further ado, here are 8 money saving laundry tips and hacks that will save the environment.
+So without any further ado, here are 8 money saving and eco friendly laundry tips and hacks that will save the environment and your budget.

 Check them out!

 According to the United States Environmental Protection Agency (EPA), when you wash your laundry in hot water mode, 90% of the electricity is actually used to heat the water.

 Only 10% of the electricity goes to operating your washing machine motor.

 Thus, washing with cold water will significantly reduce the electricity you consume every laundry session by about 90%!

 Better yet, less expenses!

 You’re worried that cold-water might not kill germs.

 Charles P. Gerba, an American microbiologist and Professor at the University of Arizona stated that most germs are reduced by washing even in cold water. (source)